Information about the IVEProject

 6. How many countries/regions are involved?

-To date, 17 countries/regions have participated in the exchange but more are coming on board every year.
-At present, the main participants are from some 35 institutions throughout Japan and the SENA in Colombia.
+To date, 19 countries/regions have participated in the exchange but more are coming on board every year.
+As noted, at present the main participants are from some 35 institutions throughout Japan and the SENA in Colombia.
 Thus, your students will be interacting with a minimum of one or both of these countries' students.
-Some groups will also have students from the other participating countries/regions: Brazil, Chile, China, Costa Rica, Ecuador, Indonesia, Korea, Niger, the Philippines, the UAE, Saudi Arabia, Spain, the region of Taiwan, Thailand, Turkey, Vietnam (all outlined in more detail below) and in the coming exchanges teachers from other countries have also expressed interest in joining.
+Some groups will also have students from the other participating countries/regions: Brazil, Chile, China, Costa Rica, Ecuador, Indonesia, Korea, Mexico, Niger, the Philippines, the UAE, Saudi Arabia, Spain, the region of Taiwan, Thailand, Turkey, Vietnam (all outlined in more detail below) and in the coming exchanges teachers from other countries have also expressed interest in joining.

 7. Can I carry out research on my students?